HenryL27/Hello_World/README.md

 HTML stands for HyperText Markup Language and is the language of pretty much every website.
 But it is hard to run with a terminal because it is more of a display mechanism that a process mechanism (though, surprisingly, HTML is turing-complete).
-So the easiest way to run this is to just open it in the standard file system in the browser
+It turns out though, that you can run some browsers from the terminal.
+So you can open it in a browser with:

+    firefox html_hello.html

+or whatever browser you have installed.
+For WSL users, I advise aliasing firefox to the path the windows executable in your file system

 Java
 -----